eddytnk/spring-cloud-stream-rabbitMq/README.md

 You can run `GET http:IP:port/items` to see all Items saved in database

 Database: H2

 MessageQueue: RabbitMQ

 Tech: Spring Cloud Stream

-The consumer and producer are normally two seperate applications but i merge the here for convenience
+The consumer and producer are normally two separate applications but I merged the here for convenience